zama-ai/concrete/docs/get-started/compatibility.md

 ## Limitations

-### Control flow constraints.
+### Control flow constraints

-Some Python control flow statements are not supported.
-You cannot have an `if` statement or a `while` statement for which the condition depends on an encrypted value.
-However, such statements are supported with constant values (e.g., `for i in range(SOME_CONSTANT)`, `if os.environ.get("SOME_FEATURE") == "ON":`).
+Concrete doesn not support some control flow statements, including the `if` and `while` statement when the condition depends on an encrypted value.
+However, control flow statements with constant values are allowed, for example, `for i in range(SOME_CONSTANT)`, `if os.environ.get("SOME_FEATURE") == "ON":`.

-### Type constraints.
+### Type constraints

-You cannot have floating-point inputs or floating-point outputs.
-You can have floating-point intermediate values as long as they can be converted to an integer Table Lookup (e.g., `(60 * np.sin(x)).astype(np.int64)`).
+Floating-point inputs or floating-point outputs are not supported.
+You can have floating-point intermediate values as long as they can be converted to an integer Table Lookup, for example, `(60 * np.sin(x)).astype(np.int64)`.

-### Bit width constraints.
+### Bit width constraints

-There is a limit on the bit width of encrypted values.
-We are constantly working on increasing this bit width.
-If you go above the limit, you will get an error.
+Bit width of encrypted values has a limit.
+We are constantly working on increasing the bit width limit.
+Exceeding this limit will trigger an error.